prestonbridgers/nh_NoteTaker/README.md

 To clone and run this application, you'll need [Git](https://git-scm.com) and the NCURSES package.

-Once these have been installed, clone the repository, run `make` then `./nhnt` to see application usage.
+Once these have been installed, clone the repository, run `make build` then `make run` to see application usage.

+See the makefile in the project's root directory for other options.

+Copy the binary into `~/.local/bin` with `make install`.
+Running `nhnt` will print program usage.

 ## Credits